jhanse9522/Dracula-Text-Extraction/README.md

 # Dracula-Text-Extraction
- Detect and exploit consistent string patterns from semi-structured data source to process and transform
+ Detect and exploit consistent string patterns from semi-structured data source to extract, process, transform select subunits of data to be written to a series of outfiles.